-Note: Pre-award contact with any other USG personnel or FFP's institutional support contractors by a NGO which involves a proposed or submitted concept paper or application in response to this APS may result in disqualification of the concept paper or application unless FFP has provided notification of a deviation from the competitive process per the disaster assistance exception to competition as outlined in ADS 303.
-Such notifications will include information on any other deviations from the guidance provided in this APS.
-Otherwise, submissions under the exception to competition will typically follow the same format as described below in section D
+Note: Pre-award contact with any other USG personnel or FFP's institutional support contractors by an applicant which involves a proposed or submitted concept paper in response to this APS may result in disqualification of the concept paper.

 2. Questions and Answers